tidyverse/tidy-dev-day/README.md

 On the Saturday following [rstudio::conf](https://www.rstudio.com/conference/), we'll be holding our first ever **tidyverse developer day**.

-* Where: TBA, close to the [rstudio::conf](https://www.rstudio.com/conference/) hotel.
+* Where: [The Sunset Room](https://www.sunsetroomaustin.com/), just a couple blocks away from where rstudio::conf is being held.

 * When: January 19th, 9am-4pm.